ringcentral/ringcentral-demos-oauth/README.md

 RingCentral OAuth Demos
 =======================

-This project provides 3-legged OAuth demos for the RingCentral API in various languages using [official and community SDKs](https://developer.ringcentral.com/library/sdks.html).
+This project provides 3-legged OAuth demos using the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) [Authorization Code flow](https://tools.ietf.org/html/rfc6749#section-1.3.1) for the RingCentral API in various languages using [official and community SDKs](https://developer.ringcentral.com/library/sdks.html).

+The authorization code flow is useful for developers because it delegates the entire authentication, authorization, reset password and SAML-based single sign-on (SSO) flows to RingCentral who provides a consistent user experience.

+The demos here so far use the popup approach for 3-legged OAuth.

 For more information, see the [RingCentral API Developer Guide on Authorization Code Flow](https://developer.ringcentral.com/api-docs/latest/index.html#!#AuthorizationCodeFlow).